JomoTariku/andinet/README.md

 # andinet
-This andinet park image tile setup
+This is andinet park image tile setup